deepbands/buildseg/README.md

 pip install -r requirements.txt
 ```

-3. Copy folder named buildseg in QGIS configuration folder(?\default\python\plugins) and reload plugin.
+3. Copy folder named buildseg in QGIS configuration folder(?\default\python\plugins) and choose the plugin from plugin manager in QGIS (If not appeared restart QGIS).
+- You can know this folder from QGIS Setting Menu at the top-left of QGIS UI `Settings>User Profiles>Open Active Profile Folder`
+- Go to `python/plugins` then paste the buildseg folder.
+- Full path should be like : `C:\Users\$USER\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\buildseg`.

-4. Open QGIS and load raster, and use the plugin to select the parameter file(*.pdiparams).
+4. Open QGIS, load your raster and select the parameter file ([*.pdiparams](https://cloud.a-boat.cn:2021/share/3xda5wmV)) then click ok.

 ## Model and Parameter